 A brokerage firm has a responsibility to supervise its brokers—particularly if the broker has a record of prior misconduct.
 You may have a securities claim if you suffered losses as the result of your brokerage firm’s failure to supervise its broker.
 You can research your broker’s professional background at http://www.finra.org/Investors/ToolsCalculators/BrokerCheck/

 Breach of Contract

-You and your broker typically enter into a Customer Agreement which requires the broker to comply with the rules of exchanges on which the broker trades.
-Therefore, you may have a breach of contract claim against your broker if you suffer losses as the result of your broker violating exchange rules.
+You and your broker typically enter into a Customer Agreement that requires the broker to comply with the rules of exchanges on which the broker trades.
+This means you may have a breach of contract claim against your broker if you suffer losses as a result of your broker violating exchange rules.

 Omission of Facts

-Unauthorized trading occurs when a broker makes a trade without your permission or sends a confirmation in order to cause you to accept a transaction not actually agreed upon.
+Unauthorized trading occurs when a broker makes a trade without your permission or sends a confirmation in order to cause you to accept a transaction to which you had not actually agreed.

 Churning is excessive activity in your account, often perpetuated by a broker to generate commissions.